 - Consult your pediatrician to see if you should change your diet (if breastfeeding) or your baby’s formula.

-Change your baby’s diaper frequently in order to prevent a diaper blowout.
-A wet diaper can result in a less absorbent diaper, so when your little one poops in an already wet diaper it ends up just leaking out since the diaper isn’t absorbing the wet poop.
+Change your baby’s diaper every few hours to prevent a diaper blowout.
+A wet diaper causes the cloth to become less absorbent, so when your child poops in an already moist one, it leaks out since the diaper isn’t absorbing the wet crap.
+Keep your diaper bag well stocked to ensure you have extra diapers in case you are out longer than you thought you would be.

 2. Make Sure the Diaper is secure.